Sam Adams (Oregon politician): Personal life

 Oregon Attorney General John Kroger initiated a criminal investigation in January 2009.
 By June, Kroger's office announced that no charges would be filed and that there was "no credible evidence" of inappropriate sexual contact before the age of consent.
-Before Kroger's findings were made public, several newspapers called for Adams' resignation.
+Before Kroger's findings were made public, several newspapers called for Adams's resignation.
 The Portland Mercury and the board of the Portland Area Business Association, the LGBTQ chamber of commerce, spoke out against resignation.
 Out magazine columnist Dan Savage noted what he saw as hypocrisy, homophobia, and sex panic about age disparity in sexual relationships.
 In July 2009 a recall campaign asserted that Adams had lost the trust of the public and other elected officials to ill effect on the city's economy.
 It fell short of gathering the necessary number of signatures.
 A second effort began in late 2009, with financial backing from over a dozen regional businesses.
 The backers posited that a "lack of trust and political capital" was affecting their businesses' bottom lines.
 However, it too failed due to lack of sufficient signatures.

 In November 2017, Adams was accused of repeated sexual harassment by a former aide between 2008 and 2012.
 Adams denied the allegations.
 In 2019, Willamette Week interviewed 10 staffers who were present at the time relating to the allegations and found "none say they believe Adams had sexually harassed Gonzalez."
 In 2021, Adams was cleared of the harassment allegations through an investigation by the city's human resources department.